laurentphilippe/greenpower/README.md

 - green_energy_simulator.tgz: python and R files of the simulator, used for ICPP2017 paper
 - simulHPCS2018.tgz: simulator with genetic algorithms, used for HPCS2018 paper
-- simulatorWithIntValues.tgz: same simulator but simplified with int values, used for JOS submission
+- simulatorWithIntValues.tgz: same simulator but simplified with int values, used for SUSCOM submission

 coming soon: green_energy_results.tgz: R data_frame with the mean makespan and flowtime for the heatmaps